skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > * The remaining Red Dragon then has a 1 in 3 change of using Dive.
 This will always hit and knock out Freya thanks to the Cover ability, and Amarant can attack again for the win.
 > <br/>
 >
-> * You can make up the missed AP gains by finding the Friendly Feather Circle near the Chocobo tracks and giving it a Moonstone.
+> * You can make up for the missed AP gains by finding the Friendly Feather Circle near the Chocobo tracks and giving it a Moonstone.

 * Enter Esto Gaza and watch the scenes.
 * Before going on to Mount Gulug, head right to find the equipment shop and make the following purchases: